eythaann/Seelen-UI/readme.md

 For inquiries and support, please contact me.

-Happy window managing with Seelen UI!
+Happy window managing and customization with Seelen UI!